 Also read: How to change your Twitch username?

 How to stream on Twitch using OBS?

 Now that you’ve gone through the requirements, let’s get up and running

 Step 1: Log on to Twitch and create an account.

 Once logged in, click on your profile picture icon in the top left and then on Creator Dashboard to go to your dashboard.

-Step 2: Once on your profile dashboard, click on the Home button in the top right corner.
-From the drawer, click on Preferences then Channel.
+Step 2: On your profile dashboard, click the Home button in the top right corner.
+From the drawer, click on Preferences, then Channel.

-Step 3: Here, you’ll find out your streaming key and other relevant information that you’ll need to set up OBS.
-Also, be very careful with your stream key and treat it like a password.
+Step 3: Here, you’ll find your streaming key and other relevant information you’ll need to set up OBS.
+Also, be careful with your stream key and treat it like a password.

 Remember, anyone with your stream key can stream to your channel.

-Step 5: After installation, launch OBS and go to File and then Settings.
+Step 5: Launch OBS and go to File and Settings after installation.